 However, I think the disappointment factor is high here because the expectations for the product are so high.
 There is an excellent chance this will not smell the way you want it to, and there is a very good chance that this may not be wearable as a personal fragrance or even palatable.
 Kalain distinctly says they are not perfumers and there is no artistic composition in the products.
 That means no balancing, no understanding of how scent molecules dance in alcohol and how to use them like paint to create an olfactive picture.

 Also, I think the process is iffy at best.
 I love the smell of my husband’s chest.
 It smells like warm cedar wood chip, dried Irish seaweed, and fur.
 His armpits, however, are dead ringers for rotting onions in the sun if he sweats.
-As the person who washes his shirts I can tell you the underarms will hold that smell for days in the hamper but his buttery warm saltiness fades as soon as the shirt is cold.
+As the person who washes his shirts, I can tell you the underarms will hold that smell for days in the hamper, but his buttery warm saltiness fades as soon as the shirt is cold.
 So the shirt that will be/was sent will have the slightest trace of the real scent I love and a whole lot of the one, I could do without.

 Along with my reservations, I was unable, in the month of researching this piece, to locate a single verifiable customer review anywhere on the internet in English, French, or German.
 There are four testimonials on the website, but none of them have names attached, not even first names.
 So I can’t even give you a differing opinion or a first-hand account.

 Here’s the thing, I don’t like crapping on start-ups and small businesses.
 There is probably no one on earth that would want to see this company succeed more than myself given my own dog and pony show.
-Both owners seem truly sincere and invested in the concept, and the concept is filling a real desire.
+Both owners seem truly sincere and invested in the concept, and the idea is filling a real desire.
 However, I have serious reservations in regards to delivering on the marketed product, but I’m leaving reviews of the juice for another time.
 I sincerely hope they attract some venture capital that will develop the brand and install a science officer and a marketing team.

 Even if the tech can deliver and the marketing improves, I’m left with the question should we preserve the olfactive essence of our dead permanently?
 I don’t know if there is one right answer.
 I think the use of ritual olfaction, especially early on, in the mourning process is very helpful and should be encouraged, but you don’t need to spend money to do it.
 I also think the fading of your loved one’s scent is part of the process, part of the letting go.
 It isn’t overnight, but one day you wake up, and the ephemera of them is gone.
 That can be upsetting, but it is also a natural indicator that it’s time to move to a new stage in your grief and a new stage of remembering them.
 I worry that this wrangling of an olfactive ghost can contribute to complicated grief, which I most certainly do not want for anyone.
-Personally, I would feel haunted to have this preserved spirit, but then again it is only 10ml, and the process can not be repeated so actually you’re only capturing their scent for as long as the bottle lasts.
+Personally, I would feel haunted to have this preserved spirit, but then again it is only 10ml, and the process cannot be repeated so actually you’re only capturing their scent for as long as the bottle lasts.

 That’s my take, but I’m always interested in hearing your thoughts.
 There will be a follow up on this piece in the future about the juice itself, but I do not have a release date yet.
 Sign up below to receive DS&LG in your email and never miss a post.